720 S River Rd Suite B-210, St. George, Utah 84790

 Physical Activity

 Physical activity during the day can promote a better night’s sleep.
 However, doing this physical activity too close to bedtime can have the opposite effect.
-Spending time outside daily can also help.
+Spending time outside every day can also help.

 Schedule An Appointment Today!

-During an evaluation, ways to address this and other sleep-related conditions that may be affecting your wellness can be discussed.
+During an evaluation, you can discuss ways to address this and other sleep-related conditions affecting your wellness.

 Dr. Bryce Eagar best Biological Dentist St. George, Utah